kibatic/cms-bundle/README.md

 bin/console doctrine:migration:migrate
 ```

+Your user must have the `ROLE_CMS_ADMIN` to be able to use the CMS.

 ## Override Layout

+By default, the cms use this layout : `::layout.html.twig`

-Create a template : `app/Resources/KibaticCmsBundle/layout.html.twig`
+If you wish to use another one, simply create a template : `app/Resources/KibaticCmsBundle/layout.html.twig`

-For example to use the layout of your app :
+For example to use a layout in your AppBundle :

 ```
-{% extends '::layout.html.twig' %}
+{% extends 'AppBundle::layout.html.twig' %}
 ```